JoinDevathon/AlgorithmicStructure-2016/README.md

 X = empty, S = seeds, D = daylight detector

+Note: This is made by one person, screwed up the git settings so it seems like it's two.

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.